znswanderer/znswanderer.github.io/_posts/2021-07-04-Harmonic-Oscillator-SymPy.md

 $$

-By means of the [first quantization][first] the classical Hamiltonian is transformed into the quantum Hamiltonian by simply substituting the canonical variables
+By means of the [first quantization][first] the classical Hamiltonian is transformed into the quantum Hamiltonian by substituting the canonical variables
 $$x$$ and $$p$$ with operators:

 $$